rubys/showcase/README.md

 having the same person being scheduled twice with different partners for the same heat.

-This is application that does exactly that, from data entry to scheduling, to generating of printed reports.
+This application does exactly that, from data entry to scheduling, to generating of printed reports.
+It can even be accessed by participants on the day of the event to see the list of heats.

 # Getting up and running - bare metal, one event